Problem Solving: Avoiding The Silver Bullet Approach

 Silver Bullet Problem Solving in Public the Public Domain

-While grade school problems guide us toward one answer per problem, many of the most valuable-to-solve problems in life are complex: there are many causes of varying gradations sometimes acting at subtle scales over long time frames.
+While grade school problems guide us toward the idea of silver bullets, many of the most valuable-to-solve problems in life are complex: there are many causes of varying gradations sometimes acting at subtle scales over long time frames.
 Cancer, dementia, weather patterns, stock market moves, and the rise and fall of nations will likely lack an E=MC**2 one-liner where complexity finally yields to simplicity.

 This is part of the reason why the framing ‘The Cure for Cancer’ is misleading, because it suggests there’s a silver bullet—as if all we have to do is find this one cure.